(Ⅳ) The transitional phase triggered by contact with missionaries, leading to the end of Hidden Christians’ hiding

 （1/18）Hidden Christians in the Nagasaki region met missionaries again at Oura Cathedral when they returned to Japan after the opening of the country to overseas trade and constructed a new Catholic church in Nagasaki.

 Hidden Christians in the Nagasaki region met missionaries again at Oura Cathedral when they returned to Japan after the opening of the country to overseas trade and constructed a new Catholic church in Nagasaki.
-In 1865, a dozen Hidden Christians from Urakami Village in Nagasaki visited the church, and one among them confessed the Hidden Christians’ faith to the priest (the Discovery of Hidden Christians).
+In 1865, a dozen Hidden Christians from Urakami Village in Nagasaki visited the church, and one among them confessed the Hidden Christian faith to the priest (the Discovery of Hidden Christians).
 This remarkable event brought about a new transitional phase for the Hidden Christian communities and their religious tradition.

 Hidden Christian leaders throughout the Nagasaki region secretly visited Oura Cathedral to meet with the missionaries, asking questions about their religious practices, such as the validity of the baptisms they had performed by themselves during the absence of the missionaries and confirming whether this was acceptable according to Christian doctrine.
 Each village found itself facing a choice—either to receive the guidance of the missionaries or to continue with their own practices that had now been performed for almost two and a half centuries.
-In some villages this resulted in Hidden Christians confronting each other (the Nonaka Tumult in Shitsu Village).
+In some villages this resulted in Hidden Christians confronting each other (the Nonaka Tumult in Shitsu Village for example).

 Those who decided to receive guidance from the missionaries began to reveal their faith in public, despite the newly established Meiji Government continuing the ban on Christianity issued by the Tokugawa Shogunate.
 The situation escalated to such an extent that the authorities could no longer ignore emerging Hidden Christians.
 As a result, the suppression of Christians once again strengthened, leading to persecutions known as the Urakami Yonban Kuzure and the Goto Kuzure.
 However, following strong protests by Western countries to the Meiji Government about the treatment of the Hidden Christians, in 1873 the ban on Christianity was eventually lifted in Japan.

 The renewed contact between Hidden Christians and foreign missionaries in 1865 brought about a new transitional phase in their faith as they had to decide whether they would return to Catholicism, continue practising their faith as they had in the past, or convert to Buddhism or Shinto.
-As a result, the religious tradition which Hidden Christians had nurtured by transmitting their faith secretly while living together with conventional communities and their religions was gradually transformed over time and ultimately came to an end.

 Components of this stage